ta0kira/zeolite/README.md

 - There is no "default construction", unlike in C++ and Java.
-This means that objects can only be created by explicit factory functions, further implying that the code author need to explicitly decide what types can be instantiated.
+This means that objects can only be created by explicit factory functions, further implying that the programmer needs to explicitly decide what types can be instantiated.

 - There is no procedure or data-member inheritance; only abstract interfaces can be inherited.
-This encourages the code author to think more about usage patterns and less about data representation when designing interactions between types.
+This encourages the programmer to think more about usage patterns and less about data representation when designing interactions between types.
 This means that the Zeolite inheritance graph has implementations strictly at the bottom, with everything above that being